 Wherever you end up on the slopes you won’t go far wrong as the pistes in Ruka are all close to one another so you can quickly get around the mountain without having to spend a long time transferring between lifts.
 Another bonus in Ruka is that you will never queue more than a minute or so to get on the lifts, if you couple this with the late opening hours you can really get your mileage out of the lift pass.

-Beginners are presented with plenty of gentle runs that allow for long descents from the summit, making Ruka a good place to learn the basics.
-Lifts stay open with the help of floodlights until 8 pm most nights, so you can get loads of riding in if early mornings aren't your thing.
+Beginners will find plenty of gentle runs that allow for long descents from the summit, this makes Ruka a good place to learn the basics.
+The place has amazing Freestyle facilities and slopes that are open till 19.00 pm every night accept for Fridays till 23pm, so you can get loads of riding in if early mornings aren't your thing.

 If you are making your first turns or even want some private lessons head to Ruka Ski School Office next to the (Piste) restaurant.
 The instructors here will look after you are very knowledgeable when it comes to all things snow related.
 As well as ensuring you get the most of your time on the slopes they will also get you kitted out with the best equipment to get you through your holiday.

 Ruka Ski Shop

 Beginners will particularly enjoy piste number (5) next to the Kuru 3 person Chairlift and also pistes (30) and (31) these can be accessed from the top of the mountain.
 The Rosa and Rudolph area also has short magic carpets that offers total beginners a chance to find their feet without trying out more daunting lifts.
 Having said this everything is well linked when you eventually head up to the top of the mountain.